Darius-D/Insectic/README.md

 # Insectic

-Insectic will be an interactive bug/patches tracking web application that will forcus on the unplanned work aspect of DevOPs.
-This Web application will allow Managers to track current items being worked on with detailed statistics to help locate bottle necks.
+<p>Insectic will be an interactive bug/patches tracking web application that will forcus on the unplanned work aspect of DevOPs.
+This Web application will allow Managers to track current items being worked on with detailed statistics to help locate bottle necks. </p>
 ERD
 ![](img/ERD(3).jpg)
 ***